 Refer to the OeAD for the most up-to-date information.

-- Current biometric passport photo (opens in new tab) — the photo can be no older than six months.
+- Current biometric passport photo — the photo can be no older than 6 months.

 - *Birth certificate or other equivalent document — with Apostille or diplomatic certification.

 - Document showing the monthly rent and/or running costs of the accommodation (shown on rental contract).

-- Proof of health insurance valid in Austria and covering all risks — travel health insurance before you arrive in Vienna, and once you are already in Vienna, you can get public health insurance through the state - student self-insurance from the ÖGK (opens in new tab) - or sign up for private health insurance options recognized by the MA35 immigration authorities — these private options are offered by external insurance agencies like FeelSafe (opens in new tab).
+- Proof of health insurance valid in Austria and covering all risks — travel health insurance before you arrive in Vienna, and once you are already in Vienna, you can get public health insurance through the state — student self-insurance from the ÖGK (opens in new tab) - or sign up for private health insurance options recognized by the MA35 immigration authorities — these private options are offered by external insurance agencies like FeelSafe (opens in new tab) and CareMed (opens in new tab).

 - Proof of sufficient means of subsistence in Austria (e.g., bank account statements, proof of regular payments made to a bank account fully accessible from Austria).
-Prescribed minimum amounts (excluding accommodation costs and tuition fees): persons under 24 years of age must prove an income of EUR 613.16 per month = EUR 7357.92 for 1 year (EUR 613.16 per month); persons over 24 years of age must prove an income of at least EUR EUR 1110.26 per month = EUR 13323.12 for 1 year.
+Prescribed minimum amounts (excluding accommodation costs and tuition fees): persons under 24 years of age must prove income or available funds of at least EUR 7357.92 for 1 year (EUR 613.16 per month); persons over 24 years of age must prove income or available funds of at least EUR 13323.12 for 1 year (EUR 1110.26 per month).

-- Proof of source of funds (for example: certificate of employment with salary information from student or parents, pay slips, loan confirmation from a bank, financial aid or scholarship confirmation).
+- Proof of source of funds (for example: certificate of employment with salary information from student or parents, pay slips, loan confirmation from a bank, official financial aid or scholarship confirmation).
 If your parents or relatives are funding your studies, please submit their employment documents with salary information.

 - For first-time applications , in addition to the above, please submit:

 - 10.2 Notice of admission by the university or other institution of higher education ("Aufnahmebestätigung" or "Zulassungsbescheid") — this is the acceptance letter from the Admissions Office.

 - For RP extensions or renewals: